May 31, 2025

-SUPER was born with the ability to control low-levels of gravity.
+SUPER has the ability to control low-levels of gravity.
 He uses this uncanny gift to fly, increase his strength, and keep evil threats at bay.
 He can surround himself with an elemental field which protects his body from “pretty much” any environment.
 While his powers are unique, he is not alone in the world of heroes …and those that make us feel SUPER!

 Trending Trailers 🍿